 Sitting isn’t great, but it’s not the only reason your posture is janky.
 You can have these same issues at a standing desk!

 Starting today, I want you to focus on stretching your chest and the front of your neck.
 I also want you to do the following back exercises to increase blood flow, mobility, and strength.

 These 3 exercises will sculpt the upper body, improve posture, and make you feel better.

 This exercise will improve your posture by strengthening the back and opening the chest.
 Of course, you can do this with weights, but I prefer this method as I’m able to focus more on form and engagement and the squeeze.

 This exercise will open your side body and bring blood flow to the shoulders.
 Training your upper body from all directions will improve posture and reduce upper body tension.

 The reverse fly will both strengthen your back and open your chest.
 If you do nothing else, do this!

 This exercise will solve many of your problems.
 Trust me.

 I recommend doing 30 seconds of each exercise throughout your work day.
 Don’t wait until you feel pain.
 Make these moves automatic, the part of your day that keeps the heavy away.

 By doing this, you will increase blood flow, sculpt, and strengthen your back.
-And stop staring at your device for so long!
-Take breaks, homie.
+And stop staring at your device for so long.
+Take a stretch break, homie.